First South Yorkshire & Midlands

-First South Yorkshire & Midlands is an operating unit of FirstGroup operating in the English Midlands and South Yorkshire.
+First Manchester, Midlands & South Yorkshire is an operating unit of FirstGroup operating in the English Midlands, Manchester and South Yorkshire.
 The unit was formed in 2008 with the merger of the management and administration of First Potteries, First Worcester and First Leicester.
 On 1 June 2020, First Midlands merged with First South Yorkshire.
+During a group restructure in 2022, Worcester moved from Midlands control to First West & Wales and Midlands & South Yorkshire integrated First Manchester.

 Operating companies

 First Leicester

 First Leicester is the descendant of the former municipal bus operations of Leicester City Council, Leicester City Transport (itself descended from Leicester Corporation Tramways.
 Under bus deregulation in 1986, the council operation was incorporated as the council owned but arms length private company, Leicester Citybus Ltd. This was sold in November 1993 to the emerging GRT Group, shortly after Northampton council had sold its operations to the group.

 First Potteries

 The company began life as Potteries Motor Traction Limited or PMT.
 It expanded beyond its Staffordshire base into Merseyside, Cheshire and Greater Manchester and in 1989/90 PMT acquired the Wirral, Chester and Stalybridge operations of Crosville from the Drawlane Group but not the Manchester, Runcorn and Warrington operations of Crosville which were integrated into Drawlane's North Western/associated Bee Line Buzz Company divisions.
 PMT was later purchased by the Badgerline Group plc before they in turn merged with GRT Holdings plc and formed FirstGroup, this sale including Crosville's operations in Chester and Wirral.

 First Potteries now operates mainly urban services in Stoke and surrounding towns.